mivanit/pattern-lens/docs/combined/pattern_lens_gfm.md

 - `n_samples : int` maximum number of samples to process
 - `no_index_html : bool` whether to write an index.html file
 - `shuffle : bool` whether to shuffle the prompts (defaults to `False`)
+- `device : str | torch.device` the device to use. if a string, will be passed to `torch.device`

 ### `def main`